'Grey's Anatomy' star Patrick Dempsey buying Tully's coffee

 LOS ANGELES Actor Patrick Dempsey, better known as television's "Dr. McDreamy," promised to rescue Seattle's Tully's coffee chain with a $9.15 million bid to buy it out of bankruptcy.

-The "Grey's Anatomy" star who plays Dr. Derek Shepherd, a surgeon at fictional Seattle Grace Hospital, said his offer bested those from six rival bidders - including global coffee giant Starbucks Corp (SBUX.O).
+The "Grey's Anatomy" star who plays Dr. Derek Shepherd, a surgeon at fictional Seattle Grace Hospital, said his offer bested those from six rival bidders - including global coffee giant Starbucks Corp.

 "We met the green monster, looked her in the eye, and ... she blinked!
 We got it!"
 Dempsey said in a tweet late on Thursday, referring to his company's face-off with Starbucks.